Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

   * Importance: low

 ``behavior.on.malformed.documents``
-  How to handle records that Opensearch rejects due to some malformation of the document itself, such as an index mapping conflict or a field name containing illegal characters.
+  How to handle records that OpenSearch rejects due to some malformation of the document itself, such as an index mapping conflict or a field name containing illegal characters.
 Valid options are 'ignore', 'warn', and 'fail'.

   * Type: string
   * Default: fail